-The flights were offered through a great company called Mack Air in Maun.
+The flight company our tour operator used was Mack Air, based out of Maun.
 The company opened in 1994, so it has a long history and a good reputation, which should ease the fears of any nervous flyers out there.
 They offer tourist transfers, scenic flights, supply runs to and from game lodges, and evacuation services when needed.

-The Okavango Delta was added to the UNESCO World Heritage List in 2014.
-It’s produced by seasonal floods.
+UNESCO added the Okavango Delta to the World Heritage List in 2014.
+The delta is produced by seasonal floods.
 Water from the Okavango River surges and spreads over the delta between the months of March and June.
 The floods peak between June and August, which draws a huge number of animals to the area each year.

 As one would imagine, this sort of tour isn’t great for spotting small animals.
 But we were lucky enough to see some giraffes and of course, elephants from the air.
 Quite a few, actually.
-Botswana has the highest population of elephants in Africa.
+Botswana actually has the highest population of elephants in Africa.
 If your camera has a good zoom lens, you’ll also be able to see lions, rhinos and hippos.

 It was wonderful to see so many elephants in one place, even if they looked really tiny from the sky!

 On the way back we got some nice aerial views of Maun, which is the fifth largest town in Botswana.
 It has a population of approximately 56,000, so it’s not a huge town.
 But it offers the necessities, if you decide to stay for a night or two:

-I was actually sad to see the scenic flight come to an end.
+I was actually sad to see the scenic flight over the Okavango Delta come to an end.
 It was really fun!
-And, as it turned out, I was wise to ask the pilot to take it easy on us.
+And, as it turned out, I was wise to ask the pilot to go easy on us.
 A woman from our tour that was on one of the other planes apparently wasn’t so lucky: she needed an airsick bag!